Kingcox22/SBG-UnattendedServer/README.md

 #### _A BepInEx5 mod to Automate starting matches in Super Battle Golf_

 # TO-DO
+#### Re-add automatic messaging at 60 seconds and 10 seconds remaining on the countdown.
 #### Add configurations to set number of holes and set courses.
 Right now it is always 27 holes in order.

 ## Installation